yfliao90/OBLOQ/iot mqttlens turotial/Connect IOT with MQTTLens.md

 # Connect IOT with MQTTLens

+iot.dfrobot.com.cn is based on MQTT protocol.
+Any MQTT client is able to connect and use our IOT website.

-MQTTLens is a free MQTT tool.
-It helps to connect to MQTT Broker( i.e. iot.dfrobot.com.cn),  subscribe and publish to a specific MQTT device, etc. You can find this software in Chrome extension store.
+MQTTLens is a free MQTT client.
+We will then use it to connect to iot.dfrobot.com.cn, and subscribe and publish to a specific MQTT device.

+You can find this software in Chrome extension store.
 Before get start, let's add it to the Chrome extension and run.

 ### 1. Establish MQTT connection